 The following side effects are less common and can cause a loss of vision:

-Radiation retinopathy: The development of abnormal blood vessels in the retina
+Radiation retinopathy: Abnormal blood vessels develop in the retina.

-Neovascular glaucoma: A painful condition where new blood vessels develop and block the outflow of fluid from the eye
+Neovascular glaucoma: New blood vessels develop and block the outflow of fluid from the eye, causing this painful condition.

 Loss of eye: If there is significant damage to the eye from radiation therapy, the eye may need to be removed.